-The background information required to describe the GM’s gameworld will include assorted maps, general large-scale overviews and specific small-scale maps of the area(s) where the characters will be located or travelling, notes on the prevailing climate (temperature ranges, precipitation, and major common weather patterns), and vegetation and types of animal life, notes on all humanoid societies present, their customs, religion(s) and deity(-ies), general effectiveness of law and government, major exports and imports, as well as the general state of the regional and national economy(-ies).
-In short, the GM’s gameworld notes should cover all of the information which might possibly affect the PC’s as they travel and live in the world, from the land itself to the creatures and people(s) living on it and the goods they produce.
+The background information required to describe your game world includes assorted maps, general large-scale overviews and specific small-scale maps of the area(s) where the characters are located or travelling through, notes on the prevailing climate (temperature ranges, precipitation, and major common weather patterns), as well as dominant vegetation and types of animal life, notes on all human(-oid) societies present, their customs, religion(s) and deity(-ies), general effectiveness of law and government, major exports and imports, as well as the general state of the regional and national economy(-ies).
+In short, your game world notes should cover all of the information which might possibly affect the PC’s as they travel and live in the world, from the land itself to the creatures and people(s) living on it and the goods they produce.

-The most underestimated aspect of GMing is the investment of time required.
+The most underestimated aspect of GMing is the investment in time required.
 The players just never really understand the amount of time that goes into preparing a game until they have actually had to do it themselves.
 Lack of time is one of the major reasons why many gaming groups do not meet every week but may opt for every other week, or may have two or more GM’s who switch off from one session to the next, each running their own campaign/storyline.
-Setting up a gameworld takes a lot of thought on the part of the GM.
-From top to bottom it is the product of his decisions and creativity.
-Indeed, the GM must decide whether he wants or even is able to make the investment in time required to generate ALL of this information for himself.
-As stated, a good deal of work is required to do this and, while the basics do have an end, the rest remains an on-going process that must be kept up continuously as the characters go on about their adventures, invariably poking into the dusty unfinished corners and peering into all of the cracks, nooks, and crannies as yet unwritten.
-The GM is responsible for all things pertaining to his fantasy world, from the land itself to its beasts and peoples.
-The PC’s depend on him to make it as real as he can for them.
+Setting up a game world takes a lot of thought on your part, as GM.
+From top to bottom it is the product of your decisions and creativity.
+Indeed, you must decide whether you want or are even able to make the investment in time required to generate ALL of this information for yourself.
+As stated, a good deal of work is required to do this and, while there IS an end to the basics, the rest remains an on-going process that must be kept up continuously as the characters go on about their adventures, invariably poking into the dusty unfinished corners and peering into all of the cracks, nooks, and crannies as yet unwritten.
+You are responsible for all things pertaining to your fantasy world, from the land itself to its beasts and peoples.
+The PC’s depend on you to make it as real as you can for them.

 That can be a weighty burden.

-The time the GM’s preparations take is probably the greatest consideration, time that might otherwise have been taken up by homework, studying, working, writing research papers, working, chores and little odd-jobs around the house, domestic and family responsibilities, working to provide for basic necessities, and so on.
+The time your preparations take is probably the greatest consideration, time that might otherwise have been taken up by homework, studying, working, writing research papers, working, chores and little odd-jobs around the house, domestic and family responsibilities, working to provide for basic necessities, and so on – oh, and working.

-Thankfully, there are resources out there for the GM to fall back on.
+Thankfully, there are resources out there for you to fall back on.

 For those who just don’t have the time for it, a number of companies provide game world resource books, guidebooks, gazetteers, etc. of game world settings all ready to go “right out of the box”, so to speak.
-All the GM need do is read them and get familiar with them and take care of adapting it to the system requirements for RoM, as needed.
-It generally calls for a few more details translated from the background material provided and, in many cases, added.
+All you need do is read them, get familiar with them, and take care of adapting them to the system requirements for RoM, as needed.
+It generally calls for a few more details translated from the background material provided here.
 This only requires a little retooling of and the addition of the medieval period details provided here.
 It is a far easier and shorter process to modify a resource than it is to creating everything new from whole cloth.

-The government(s) of the GM’s gameworld are assumed (for the time being) to be feudal monarchies after the practices of medieval England, as stated, the societies arranged along the lines of the medieval feudal and signeurial systems in structure, a distinctly agrarian way of life, the people conforming in mind and heart to the medieval point of view and concepts presented and discussed here, the basis of this medieval roleplaying game and the source for the information on which the game and from which its elements have been drawn.
+The government(s) of the GM’s game world are assumed (for the time being) to be feudal monarchies after the practices of medieval England, as previously stated, the societies arranged along the lines of the medieval feudal and signeurial systems in structure, a distinctly agrarian way of life, the people cleaving in mind and heart to the medieval point of view and concepts presented and discussed here, the basis of this medieval roleplaying game and the source for the information on which the game and from which its elements have been drawn.

-The kingdom with which you start, in which the PC’s live, should be the one on which he will focus his greatest attention, in which the PCs’ “home base” is located, their starting point for the game.
-This is where their families will be and the homes to which they will return after adventures – at least until they have garnered enough success to get new and better digs for themselves, most likely in a town, or in a village or manor within a few miles of such a town where they can run an estate and enjoy the benefits of a nearby market and the craftsmen who gather in such towns.
+The kingdom with which you start, in which the PC’s live, should be the one on which you focus the greatest amount of attention, in which the PCs’ “home base” is located, their starting point for the game.
+This is where their families are and the homes to which they return after their adventures — at least until they have garnered enough success to get new and better digs for themselves, most likely in a town, or in a village or manor within a few miles of such a town where they can run an estate and enjoy the benefits of a nearby market and the craftsmen who gather in such towns.